A-Kederys/Movie-recommendations/README.md

 Pressing it scrolls down to a hidden section showcasing a special movie recommendation.

 **P.S.**
-Venture into `index.js` code and your own risk.
+Venture into `index.js` and your own risk.